You know her because: She is a U.S. senator from New Hampshire and was among the names circulated for Romney's running mate.

 Why Republicans love her: As a 44-year-old woman, she presents a difference face of the Republican Party and could help appeal to women voters.

 Why Democrats don't like her: Ayotte is against abortion rights and cosponsored the Respect for Rights of Conscience Act, which restores the ability of healthcare providers and companies to conscientiously object to providing birth control services.
+[See a collection of political cartoons on the Republican Party.]

 You know him because: He's the governor of Ohio, was a U.S. representative, and had a talk show on Fox News.